Vedic Meditation vs Transcendental Meditation:

 Here are the questions I always recommend a new student ask themselves before deciding between Vedic Meditation vs Transcendental Meditation:

-- What does the ongoing programming look like with the teacher?
-Do you feel like you’ll be well supported after you graduate?
+2. What does the ongoing support and programming look like with the teacher?
+Will you feel well-supported after completing your meditation course?

 If you have any additional questions that haven’t been answered in this article, I’m here to answer them.
 Sign up for an Introductory Talk, and I’ll be happy to share my thoughts.
 Learn more by checking out the latest Vedic Meditation news and frequently asked questions.